 Turn Your Branch Meeting into a Polling Place!

-AAUW members have a unique opportunity to shape the future of our organization every two years through AAUW’s national election.
-Members not only select our national board but also vote on proposed bylaws changes and our Public Policy Program.
+AAUW members have a unique opportunity to shape the future of our organization through AAUW’s national bylaws amendment vote.
 You can help make exercising this important right both easy and fun by encouraging members to vote this spring.

-Simply designate one or two of your branch meetings between April 17 and June 15 as National Voting Days.
+Simply designate one or two of your branch meetings between April 25 and June 4 as bylaws amendment voting days.
 Then bring a few laptops or tablets to the meetings, and ask everyone to vote!

 Things You’ll Need